 The Influence of Sea Power Upon History 1660-1783, A. T. Mahan, 1894

 In the author's own words, this book's "aim is not merely naval history but an appreciation of the effect of naval and commercial power upon the course of general history."
-The book considers sea power within the larger scope of national economic growth and government's powers; it compares and contrasts the consequences for nations with republican governmental constraints versus those existing under the destructive rule of depotism and of democracy.
+The book considers sea power within the larger context of national economic growth and government's powers; it compares and contrasts the consequences for nations with republican governmental constraints versus those existing under the destructive rule of depotism and of democracy.
 Anyone who desires to have more than a casual perspective on politics at the national and world levels and the factors which impact it and are impacted by it should consider this book a must-read.

 Inconvenient Facts The science that Al Gore doesn't want you to know,